 what I remember about his preferences and love of jet aircraft, I believe if Mike had gone into the military it would have

 been the U.S. Navy, and I have no doubt he would have made a great CAG.
 So now,

-32 years later, on the U.S.S.
-Pandora, he is where he belongs and I think he would get a kick out of being in the book.
+more than 4 decades later, on the U.S.S.
+Pandora, he is where he belongs and I think he would get a kick out of being in the

 Long ago I had decided that if

 I ever wrote a novel involving rockets or space craft everything in the storyline would have to be capable of actual flight.